Promoting child safety and preventing unintentional injuries (accidents)

 Children are naturally curious.
 They explore the world around them.
 But everywhere, particularly in the comfort of their own home, there are dangers - both obvious and hidden.
 This site aims to support parents and all who care for children by highlighting many of these dangers and giving valuable tips on how to help keep children safe in and around their home.

-Visit our Hot Topics section for further items of interest
+Irish Water Safety has launched Ireland’s National Drowning Prevention Strategy.
+Visit our Hot Topics section for more information and for further items of interest.

 Latest "product recalls" by the Competition and Consumer Protection Commission are available at www.ccpc.ie